PValenti96/PValenti96.github.io/README.md

 ## Enhancement Two

 **Line and Bar Chart Visualization**
-The second enhancement focused on transforming the display of a regualr weight list into a bar and line chart.
-This enhancement makes sense in the context of a mobile app, as users can analyze data and tresnds quickjly then scrolling throuhg a long list of dates.
-Each chart reads the weight list for the logged in user and plots them to match a weight (y-axis) and date (x-axis) easily.
-This was faciliated through the use of the MPAndroidChart library, and excellent set of tools for setting up displays in android coding environments.
-In both, the goal weight is outlined boldy so it's easy to mark whetehr weight gain or loss is needed.
-This improvement shows the pracital use in a mobile setting for the use of arrays, charts, and mapping data points, all vital concepts in data structures.
-The simialiryt between this improvmement and the last one shows that user experience is first and foremost, in the same way that data could be shared via CSV exports it can be efficientily communicated inn a visual manner as well.
+The second enhancement focused on transforming the display of a standard weight list into bar and line charts.
+This enhancement fits naturally into a mobile app context, allowing users to quickly analyze data and trends rather than scrolling through a long list of dates.
+Each chart reads the weight list for the logged-in user and plots it by weight (y-axis) and date (x-axis).
+This was made possible using the MPAndroidChart library, an excellent tool for implementing visualizations in Android development.
+In both charts, the goal weight is clearly highlighted, making it easy to see whether progress is moving toward or away from the target.
+This improvement demonstrates practical applications of arrays, charting, and data mapping—core concepts in data structures.
+Much like the CSV export, this enhancement prioritizes user experience by presenting information in a clear, actionable way that improves the app’s professional quality.
+The line and bar chart addition helped me meet course outcomes two and three, "Design, develop, and deliver professional-quality oral, written, and visual communications..." and "Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices...".

 <img width="554" height="1202" alt="image" src="https://github.com/user-attachments/assets/2cc58efc-d9b1-4a63-8a00-2c02d65ed259" />